Garden costs in Kingston, Surbiton, Esher and Coombe

 • the condition of the existing garden,

-• ground conditions, particularly heavy clay soil,
+• ground conditions, particularly the heavy London Clay typical of our area,

 • the level of design work involved,

-• and the quality of materials chosen.
+• the quality of materials chosen,

 A simple, flat garden with good access will always cost less than a sloping site with drainage problems or restricted access, even if the gardens are a similar size.